Moesif/moesif-cloudflare/README.md

 The most common mistake is that a route pattern `*.acmeinc.com/*` matches only subdomains of acmeinc.com, but will not match `https://acmeinc.com`.
 The correct route would be `https://acmeinc/*` or `*acmeinc/*`._

-_The Cloudflare Editor UI does not look at the route pattern, so it may look like your worker is configured correctly until you access your API via code._
+_The Cloudflare Playground does not look at the route pattern, so it may look like your worker is configured correctly until you access your API via code._

+Another mistake is not enabling `logIncomingRequests` when testing Moesif in the Cloudflare Playground.
+The Playground lacks an origin server so `logOutgoingRequests`  won't work.
+For testing, you can temporarily set `logIncomingRequests` to true to capture requests earlier in the request lifecycle (Note: responses will be empty).

+For production, make sure you disable `logIncomingRequests` once a real origin server exists to ensure duplicate calls are not logged.

+### There are duplicate requests logged
+The integration logs both the incoming requests into your CloudFlare worker and also the outgoing requests to your origin server.
+For production apps with a proxy route set up, you should have `logIncomingRequests` set to false.
+Typically `logIncomingRequests` is enabled for testing in the cloudflare sandbox where no origin server exists.

 #### Route patterns must include your zone